 Many of these organizations suffer from high levels of hypocrisy.
 Accordingly, in such organizations, you can not judge the actual performance of employee.
 Only his hypocrisy level.

-If you are sure that the organization is doing well at all the above points, then you may consider the employee’s responsibility for the performance.
+If you are sure that the organization is doing well at all the above points, and if it is the employee’s responsibility for the performance.
 As an additional step, it is good to detect if the low performance is a continuous trend or just a temporary thing.
 The more you analyze, the better actions you take.